CAMDENTON, MISSOURI (CAMDEN COUNTY)

 EL DORADO SPRINGS, MISSOURI (CEDAR COUNTY)

 Ever “wonder” where the “City of Gold” is?
 Take a day-trip to “The Springs” … El Dorado Springs Missouri.
 Where the Ozark Foothills meet the Plains Prairie is the largest community in Cedar County, hosting around 3,600 “down-home-friendly” folks.
 Stop in at the junction of Hwy 54 & 32 to Allison’s Convenience Store & Fuel Center.
 Finding life, homeowners, renters, boat and automobile insurance is easy at Travis Farran Shelter Insurance.
 Interested in bargains?
-Take a look at Midwest Surplus for new box damage items, returns, and overstock.
-Planning an event and need a location – take a look at the Leeper Building Event Center.
+For a horse-centered Christian teaching ministry–there’s God’s Cavalry Rescue Ministry located at 4990 East Hwy 54.
 Whether you visit the bustling businesses, like Community National Bank & Trust, along Highway 54 or meander downtown to see the quaint revitalization of Main Street with new brick & granite sidewalks and accouterments along the historic park’s Rock Wall, you’re bound to find something to interest you in the City of Gold!

 Before El Dorado Springs was an established community Osage Indians brought their sick and wounded to the healing waters on which the town was founded.
 Early settlers became familiar with the spring and its healing properties and soon a town bloomed and blossomed into one of the most prolific tourist destinations in the Midwest.
 To protect the valued “aquatic gold” the land around the main spring was designated as the city’s park.
 The 10 acre Spring Park features a large 2-story Community Building where banquets and events may be held.
 The park also features shelter houses for picnicking, barbecue pits, additional picnic tables, tennis courts, and playground equipment.
 The Picnic features carnival rides, contests, exhibits, amusements and that eternally appetizing “Fair-Food”… The Picnic has come a long way from the original “baskets and blankets” in the park!
 Across Spring Street from Spring Park is the new Civic Center which houses City Hall offices as well as a gymnasium, indoor track, fitness center, racquetball/handball court, and a game room with pool table, ping pong, air hockey, and more.
 Whether you’re into hunting, fishing, birding, hiking, camping, water sports or nature watching you’ll discover it in West Central Missouri.
 Some of that diversity includes the 4,040 acre Wah’ Kon-Tah (Great Spirit) Prairie which is the largest protected prairie complex in the Osage Plains.
 The prairie is home to native grasslands, wildflowers and many rare plants and animals.
 This includes efforts to restore Prairie Chickens to their native drumming, dancing and mating grounds.
 There are hills and hollers and wetlands and woods to explore around El Dorado Springs.
 With over 8,600 acres at Schell Osage Conservation Area and the 13,929 acre August A. Busch/Four Rivers Wetlands, and many other wildlife areas, there’s no shortage of nature.
 Stockton, Truman and Pomme de Terre lakes are in close proximity as well as the Osage and Sac Rivers, and many other places to wet your line.
 When you’re finished admiring the natural beauty of the rolling prairie take a short drive into town to enjoy local-flavored lunch at Scooter’s Café or Simone’s Drive-In.
 After lunch make your way downtown to the Wayside Inn Museum on Spring Street which houses a colorful and informative history of the El Dorado Springs area.